Coworking is no longer just about the desk space in Bristol

-Origin Workspace is open 7am to 9pm on weekdays and 8am to 6pm, meaning that coworkers can choose to get work done at times when they are most productive.
+Origin Workspace is open 7am to 9pm on weekdays and 8am to 6pm on weekends, meaning that coworkers can choose to get work done at times when they are most productive.

 With a host of wellness activities on offer – from rooftop yoga to community running groups – there’s also plenty of encouragement to sustain the kind of work/life balance that’s crucial to achieve long-term productivity.

 The market for coworking has never been stronger.
 There are a wealth of different set-ups catering for everyone from freelancers and small business owners to larger businesses looking to find new ways to support their employees and the digital nomads who can turn up in a fresh country each week armed with only a laptop, safe in the knowledge that they’ll find all the facilities needed to continue business as usual.